canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

     *
     * To defer this task, respond 'N' to the following question.
     *
-    * Do you want to copy a cloud image for the vitualization tests (Y/n)?
+    * Do you want to copy a cloud image for the virtualization tests (Y/n)?

 You can customize the site that MAAS tells nodes to use for their repositories.
 If you mirrored a repository, the script points nodes to